 Some technology providers may document uncertainties or errors in quantified methane emissions on an aggregated basis rather than on a point-by-point measurement basis.
+In other cases, technology providers may provide uncertainty estimates from idealized tests (e.g., from controlled releases) rather than uncertainties that are applicable to the actual measurements at the facility of interest.
 Depending on the desired outcome of quantification and uncertainty, this may be misleading.
-Total site emissions may be accurate within acceptable levels of uncertainty, since more measurements reduce uncertainty by creating a larger sample size.
-However, individual measurements may have a larger uncertainty or error range, and this can impact prioritization of emissions mitigation.
+If actual measurements have a larger uncertainty or error range than what is quoted by technology providers or from controlled release tests, this can make it difficult to reconcile the results from source level and site level measurements.
+Moreover, higher uncertainties on individual sources can impact the prioritization of emissions mitigation.